danfuzz/samizdat/doc/samizdat-0/library-maplet.md

 <br><br>
 ### Primitive Definitions

-#### `mapletAdd maplet1 maplet2 <> maplet`
+#### `mapletAdd maplets* <> maplet`

-Returns a maplet consisting of the combination of the mappings of the two argument maplets.
-For any keys in common between the two maplets, the second argument's value is the one that ends up in the result.
+Returns a maplet consisting of the combination of the mappings of the argument maplets.
+For any keys in common between the maplets, the lastmost argument's value is the one that ends up in the result.

 #### `mapletDel maplet key <> maplet`